-The rapid development and adoption of new and innovative technologies is changing the manufacturing landscape at a rapid rate.
-Organizations that fail to keep up with trends will, inevitably be left in the wake of those who do.
+The rapid development and adoption of new and innovative technologies are changing the manufacturing landscape at a rapid rate.
+Organizations that fail to keep up with trends will inevitably be left in the wake of those who do.

 Manufacturing leaders must accelerate the pace of innovation and seize upon the growth opportunities that arise from industry disruptions

 Within a few years, factories across multiple industries will become high-tech engines that are fuelled by the convergence of technologies such as artificial intelligence, connected platforms, and 3D printing.